Analysis of the Xiaomi 12T Pro in depth and opinion - How smart Technology changing lives

 The Xiaomi 12T Pro has a Snapdragon 8+ Gen 1 processor which, to this day, is the most powerful you can find in an Android smartphone.
 Accompanying this chip we find 8 or 12 GB of LPDDR5 RAM and 256 GB of UFS 3.1 storage with no option to expand via micro-SD.

-In the benchmark tests that I have carried out, the performance of the smartphone has been excellent, as expected given the hardware it incorporates.
+In the benchmark tests that I have carried out, the performance of the smartphone has been excellent , as expected given the hardware that it incorporates.
 The phone’s heat dissipation has also been improved, with performance only slightly affected after long periods of use.

 On a day-to-day basis, the Xiaomi 12T Pro moves very fluently and at no time have I suffered significant stoppages.
-3D games run smoothly and I have measured stable rates of 60 FPS in titles like Call Of Duty or Asphalt 9, reaching 120 Hz in Real Racing 3.
+3D games run smoothly and I’ve measured stable rates of 60 FPS in titles like Call Of Duty or Asphalt 9, reaching 120 Hz in Real Racing 3 .

 The Xiaomi 12T Pro arrives with a 5,000 mAh battery which, on paper, seems sufficient for such a large screen.
 On a day-to-day basis, we are faced with a solid autonomy, which stands out compared to other high-end smartphones, especially with the 60 Hz screen.